 - Contact the customer services department of the bus company to further report the accident and make sure that your involvement is recorded

 - Attend your GP surgery or local A&E asap, or should any injury symptoms worsen.
 This will add further medical evidence to support your claim

-As all bus and coach accident compensation claims are made on a No Win No Fee basis, you will never be charged if your claim does not succeed.
 A successful claim will lead to a compensation settlement being made to you, with the value of the claim including any lost income and incurred costs as well as a settlement value for the injuries you have suffered, and medical treatment that has been required.